SSC-ICT-Innovatie/LearningLion/README.md

 ![alt text](https://github.com/SSC-ICT-Innovatie/LearningLion/blob/main/project_docs/AI%20Demo%20arch.png)

-## Acknowledgements
-This is a fork of Kenneth Leung's original repository, that adjusts the original code in several ways:
-- A streamlit visualisation is available to make it more user-friendly
-- Follow-up questions are now possible thanks to memory implementation
-- Different models now appear as options for the user
-- Multiple other optimalisations

 ___
 # Running Locally
 ## Quickstart
-- Note: If you want to run this in an offline environment, read the following instructions first: [Using offline embeddings](#using-offline-embeddings)

 - Ensure you have downloaded the model of your choice in GGUF format and placed it into the `models/` folder.
 Some examples:
     - https://huggingface.co/TheBloke/Llama-2-7b-Chat-GGUF